Get,

 • People with high blood pressure must avoid Bakasana; it might worsen hypertension.

-• People with heart diseases should not practise crane pose as it might worsen the condition.
+• People with heart disease should not practice crane pose as it might worsen the condition.

-• People having thrombosis (blood clot in the brain), which might lead to haemorrhage, must avoid doing this pose or consult a qualified doctor to avoid injury.
+• People having thrombosis (blood clot in the brain), which might lead to hemorrhage, must avoid doing this pose or consult a qualified doctor to avoid injury.

 • Bakasana puts a lot of pressure on the wrist and knees; therefore, people already dealing with wrist or knee pain must avoid this pose.